A u t u m n

 Eating to Align with the Energy of Autumn

 When the weather begins to cool, and the air turns dry and crisp, we can begin simmering, roasting, and baking our ingredients.
 As we continue to combine the five flavors, our menu gradually shifts towards emphasizing beta carotene, white foods (providing a protective coating for our lungs), moistening foods, and fibrous foods.
-The Autumn is a time for gently cleansing and revitalizing ourselves.
+Autumn is a time for gently cleansing, warming, and revitalizing.

 Our immunity is highlighted during the Autumn.
 We may experience a common cold, or other transitional ailments, which require our care and consideration through herbal and dietary support.